bazel-contrib/rules_nodejs/docs/index.md

 Next we install some development tools.
 For this example, we'll use Babel to transpile our JavaScript, Mocha for running tests, and http-server to serve our app.
-This is just an arbitrary choice, you probably already have some tools you prefer.
+These are arbitrary choices, you may use whatever are your favorites.

 ```sh
 $ npm install @babel/core @babel/cli @babel/preset-env http-server mocha domino